-SBPL issued Senior, Secured, Unrated, Unlisted Non-Convertible Debentures of the value of approximately ₹ 100 Crores vide Debenture Trust Deed dated 13-04-2023 executed between SBPL, Kiri Industries Ltd. and Vistra ITCL India Ltd. and Others.
+SBPL issued Senior, Secured, Unrated, Unlisted Non-Convertible Debentures of the value of approximately ₹ 100 Crores vide Debenture Trust Deed dated April 13, 2023 executed between SBPL, Kiri Industries Ltd. and Vistra ITCL India Ltd. and Others.
 The subscribers to NCD are UTI Multi Opportunities Fund and UTI Structured Debt Opportunities Fund, which are registered under SEBI Act and they were alloted NCDs of the value of ₹ 72 Crores till the date of Audit Report.
 For this purpose the company has hypothecated / mortgaged its receivables, current assets, monies and immovable properties (Agriculture, Non-agriculture and lease-hold lands).

-The entire borrowing by SBPL has been lent to company on interest at the rate charged by the subscribers of NCD.
+The entire borrowing by SBPL has been lent to company on interest at the rate charged by the subscribers of NCD as the ultimate beneficiary is Kiri Industries Ltd.

-Out of funds borrowed, the company will utilise an amount not exceeding 75% of towards payment of the legal fees/ professional fees charged in relation to the ongoing legal proceeding between Kiri Industries Ltd., (the Company / KIL) and DyStar Global Holdings (Singapore) Pte.
-Ltd. (DyStar) & Senda International Capital Ltd. (Senda) and the balance proceeds shall be utilised towards general corporate purpose, transaction related expenses and working capital purpose.
+Out of funds borrowed, the company has utilised amount towards payment of the legal fees/professional fees charged in relation to the ongoing legal proceeding between Kiri Industries Ltd., (the Company / KIL) and DyStar Global Holdings (Singapore) Pte.
+Ltd. (DyStar) & Senda International Capital Ltd. (Senda) and the balance proceeds was utilised towards general corporate purpose, transaction related expenses and working capital purpose.
 Kindly refer Emphasis of Matter related to status of legal proceedings.